-The Cyprus Productivity Centre, CPC (Kentro Paragogikotitas Kyprou, KEPA) operates under the supervision of the Ministry of Labour and Social Insurance, MLSI (Ypourgeio Ergasias kai Koinonikon Asfaliseon, YEKA), and offers short modular programmes that focus on technical occupations and management.
-The basic aim of these programmes is to offer those already working the opportunity to upgrade their skills, possibly with a view to being promoted, and to enable interested individuals to acquire new skills, which will allow them to be employed in sectors where there is a need for skilled workers.
+The Cyprus Productivity Centre, CPC (Kentro Paragogikotitas Kyprou, KEPA) is a department of the Ministry of Labour and Social Insurance, MLSI (Ypourgeio Ergasias kai Koinonikon Asfaliseon, YEKA), and offers short modular programmes that focus on technical occupations and management.
+The basic aim of these programmes is to offer those already working the opportunity to upgrade their skills, possibly with a view to being promoted, and to enable interested individuals to acquire new skills, thus strengthening their employability and increasing their chances of career progression.